ianhambleton/repo_statatrainingdev/week01_README.md

 ### In-House Stata Training.
 Development repository

 #### WEEK 1 (COLLAPSE and RESHAPE)
+You will find all datasets in the dataset repository `data_statatraining`

 ##### INSTRUCTIONS

-1. Using DATASET 1, do the following:<br/>
+1. Using *DATASET 1*, do the following:<br/>
   - Produce a summary tabulate and summary graph of rainfall totals between 2000 and 2013, summarizing the time into quarter-years (2000q1, 2000q2, and so on)
   - Produce a summary tabulate and summary graph of rainfall totals between 2000 and 2013,